ALOX15: Lipoxygenase activity

 ALOX15 and Alox15 enzymes are non-heme, iron-containing dioxygenases.
-They commonly catalyze the attachment of molecular oxygen O_{2} as a peroxy residue to polyunsaturated fatty acids (PUFA) that contain two carbon-carbon double bonds that for the human ALOX15 are located between carbons 10 and 9 and 7 and 6 as numbered counting backward from the last or omega (i.e. ω) carbon at the methyl end of the PUFA (these carbons are also termed ω-10 and ω-9 and ω-7 and ω-6).
-In PUFAs that do not have a third carbon-carbon double bound between their ω-13 and ω-12 carbons, human ALOX15 forms ω-6 peroxy intermediates; in PUFAs that do have this third double bound, human ALOX15 makes the ω-6 peroxy intermediate but also small amounts of the ω-9 peroxy intermediate.
-Rodent Alox15 enzymes, in contrast, produce almost exclusively ω-9 peroxy intermediates.
-Concurrently, ALOX15 and rodent Alox15 enzymes rearrange the carbon-carbon double bonds to bring them into the 1S-hydroxy-2E,4Z-diene configuration.
-ALOX15 and Alox15 enzymes act with a high degree of Stereospecificity to form products that position the hydroperoxy residue in the S stereoisomer configuration.
+They commonly catalyze the attachment of molecular oxygen O_{2} as a peroxy residue to polyunsaturated fatty acids (PUFA) that contain two carbon–carbon double bonds that for the human ALOX15 are located between carbons 10 and 9 and 7 and 6 as numbered counting backward from the last or omega (i.e. ω) carbon at the methyl end of the PUFA (these carbons are also termed ω–10 and ω–9 and ω–7 and ω–6).
+In PUFAs that do not have a third carbon–carbon double bond between their ω–13 and ω–12 carbons, human ALOX15 forms ω–6 peroxy intermediates; in PUFAs that do have this third double bond, human ALOX15 makes the ω–6 peroxy intermediate but also small amounts of the ω–9 peroxy intermediate.
+Rodent Alox15 enzymes, in contrast, produce almost exclusively ω–9 peroxy intermediates.
+Concurrently, ALOX15 and rodent Alox15 enzymes rearrange the carbon–carbon double bonds to bring them into the 1S-hydroxy-2E,4Z-diene configuration.
+ALOX15 and Alox15 enzymes act with a high degree of stereospecificity to form products that position the hydroperoxy residue in the S stereoisomer configuration.

 Lipohydroperoxidase activity

-Human ALOX15 can also convert the peroxy PUFA intermediate to a cyclic ether with a three-atom ring, i.e. an epoxide intermediate that is attacked by a water molecule to form epoxy-hydrpoxy PUFA products.
+Human ALOX15 can also convert the peroxy PUFA intermediate to a cyclic ether with a three-atom ring, i.e. an epoxide intermediate that is attacked by a water molecule to form epoxy-hydroxy PUFA products.
 Eoxins stimulate vascular permeability in an ex vivo human vascular endothelial model system.